 1.17 ‘Writing/Written’ includes facsimile transmission, electronic mail and comparable means of communication

 1.18 Any reference in these Conditions to any provision of a statute shall be construed as a reference to that provision as amended, re-enacted or extended at the relevant time.
-The headings in these Conditions are for convenience only and shall not affect interpretation
+The headings in these Conditions are for convenience only and shall not affect the interpretation

 2 Conditions applicable